Do you want to see a real-life SEO writing example to inspire your content marketing?

 - VISUAL APPEAL so readers stay on the page and don’t bounce off.

-- MANUAL LINK BUILDING to give the post traction.
+- LINK BUILDING to give the post traction in the ranking race.

-- PROMOTION to spread word about the post far and wide.
+- PROMOTION to spread the word about the post far and wide.

 Let’s unpack each one.